-- Hospital/Homebound services.
-Sessions missed due to cancellation by the homebound teacher will be made up. - The health care facility providing approved HHB services to a student confined in the facility must submit verification of the number of instructional hours the student received to the appropriate HHB contact at the local school for the student to be counted present during this time. - Each student supported by the hospital/homebound instructor works must remain enrolled on the regular or special education classroom teacher's roster.
+- Make-up sessions will only be allowed for sessions missed due to illness or family emergencies, and when cancellations are made 24 hours prior to scheduled sessions.
+If possible, make-up sessions must be completed within the same week the session is cancelled.
+An excessive number of cancellations, i.e., three or more in a nine-week period, may result in termination of Hospital/Homebound services.
+Sessions missed due to cancellation by the homebound teacher will be made up.
+Once the session is completed, the student is counted in accordance with the Georgia State Board of Education Rule 160-5-1-.10 Student Attendance. - Make-up sessions must have documentation that identifies the date of the absence that is being made-up, the number of hours of instruction, the type of instruction provided, and the content area(s) taught. - The health care facility providing approved HHB services to a student confined in the facility must submit verification of the number of instructional hours the student received to the appropriate HHB contact at the local school for the student to be counted present during this time. - Each student supported by the hospital/homebound instructor must remain enrolled on the regular or special education classroom teacher's roster.